-A bronze sculpture created by Gloria Loring in 2013
+Bronze sculpture by Gloria Loring, 2013

 In the 1960s the co-founder and then Secretary of the Society, Alan Tabelin, approached the sculptor and painter Gloria Loring with the idea to commission a trophy to be used for the encouragement of artists serving the Society with their talents.
 At the time the sculptor could not take on such a project.

-The sculpture will be dedicated to the memory of Gloria’s husband, Francis Loring (baritone), a translator and gifted interpreter of Schubert’s Song Cycles, and Alan Tabelin, an enthusiastic and dedicated voluntary organiser of concerts for artists of his day.
+The sculpture will be dedicated to the memory of Gloria’s husband, Francis Loring a baritone, translator, and gifted interpreter of Schubert’s Song Cycles, and Alan Tabelin, an enthusiastic and dedicated voluntary organiser of concerts for artists of his day.

 In the tradition of the Schubert Society and the German YMCA, the trophy has been given out over many years now for the encouragement of young artists and the promotion of classical live music performances.